Most creators and small businesses can’t afford to hire specialists for every marketing channel they use.

 That’s where ConvertKit and HubSpot really shine.

-They both offer basic email marketing features, but also advanced automation and even landing page creation.
-Instead of having to purchase subscriptions to several different tools, you get most of what you need all in one tool.
+They both offer basic email marketing features, but also advanced automation, and even landing page creation.
+Instead of having to purchase subscriptions to several different tools, you get most of what you need in either of these tools.

-While they have a lot in common, there are some big differences between ConvertKit and HubSpot, which we’ll make clear in this comparison review.
+While they have a lot in common, there are some big differences between ConvertKit vs HubSpot, which we’ll make clear in this comparison review.

 About ConvertKit and HubSpot

-HubSpot is a completely different story, as it was launched back in 2005.
-At the time, it’s a unique suite of tools for small businesses that use inbound marketing.
-Most of the best resources for inbound marketing continue to be produced by HubSpot to this day.
+Launched back in 2005,2 HubSpot is a completely different story.
+At the time, it was a unique suite of tools for small businesses that use inbound marketing, which is a marketing methodology pioneered and evangelized by HubSpot.

 Email Templates and Editor

-Almost every email marketing platform uses a simple drag-and-drop editor for their email editor…except ConvertKit, and we like it.
+Almost every email marketing platform uses a simple drag-and-drop editor for their email editor…except ConvertKit.
+However, this isn’t necessarily a bad thing.

 ConvertKit has a simplified editor that’s really nice to work in once you get used to it.
 Instead of dropping in elements, you simply add blocks inline, similar to the Gutenberg editor in WordPress (which many creators are familiar with).